 A post at Enterprise Software Development

-lists the controls that do and don't require a server-side form tag.
+instead) lists the controls that do and don't require a server-side form tag.

 From that list you will see that all of the form elements like TextBoxes, DropDownLists, RadioButtons, etc cannot be used without a server-side form tag.
 Instead you use normal HTML form controls.
 But how do you access these HTML controls from the code behind?